dflorez0/LuaOOPTutorial/README.md

 local _size;
 ```

 We add getters and setters.
-And we add limit to age and size and check they are valid numbers.
+And we add a limit to age and size and check that they are valid numbers.
 ```lua
 ...
 function self.setAge(age)